Image to Base64 Converter

 Convert Image to Base64 Online

-Upload PNG, JPG, WebP, GIF, SVG, AVIF, or BMP images and copy clean Base64 output for HTML, CSS, Markdown, JSON, and API payloads.
+Upload PNG, JPG, WebP, GIF, SVG, AVIF, or BMP images and copy clean Base64 output for websites, emails, Markdown files, JSON fields, API payloads, and test fixtures.

-Use a Data URL for direct embedding.
-Use Raw Base64 when an API or JSON field only needs the encoded image bytes.
-Base64 is best for small images and icons.
+Use a Data URL when you want to embed the image directly in HTML, CSS, or Markdown.
+Use Raw Base64 when an API, database field, or JSON value only needs the encoded image bytes.
+Base64 works best for small images and icons.

 Drop images here to convert them to Base64